ColinMaudry/dita-rdf/README.md

 # Useful links

+ - A very good introduction to RDF, the Semantic Web, and how it completes XML: http://www.cambridgesemantics.com/semantic-university/rdf-101
  - The official page of the Semantic Web: http://www.w3.org/standards/semanticweb/
- - A good introduction to understand why the Semantic Web is the future of the Web, and how it completes XML: http://infomesh.net/2001/swintro/
- - The online version of the DITA RDF ontology can be found at http://purl.org/dita/ns# (this is also the base URI of the ontology).
- - A graphical representation of the ontology can be viewed here: http://bit.ly/DitaRdfLucidChart
- - A poster that illustrates the objective of the project (exhibited at the [Summer School of the Semantic Web 2013](http://sssw.org/2013/)): http://bit.ly/DitaRdfPoster

 The DITA RDF ontology is licensed under a under a Creative Commons BY-SA 3.0 license (http://creativecommons.org/licenses/by-sa/3.0/).